AsrinTopal/Movie-Recommender-System/README.md

 ### Web App
 * Selected Movie: Displays the poster and details of the chosen movie.
 * Recommended Movies: Suggestions are shown with relevant details like poster, brief description, genres, ratings, and release dates.

-## Notes on Training
-If you wish to re-train the model, you can use train.py to process the data and generate the movie_list.pkl and similarity.pkl files.
-However, this is not necessary for running the app as the pre-trained files are already provided.

 ## Contributing